ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Daniel.md

 Aunt of someone in Farrowilt.
-Parents
+Parents are gone.
+They only left with a cryptic note about basking in the sunlight.
+Very ominous.

+He was somehow affected by the [[Arisen One]], and